 Are you currently planning a trip?
 And are you wondering what are the best places to visit in Egypt?

 You are probably not alone.
-Egypt has gigantic monuments as old as 6.000 years and Cairo, with its 22 million inhabitants certainly has to offer an abundance of unique landmarks and tourist attractions as well.
+Egypt has gigantic monuments as old as 6.000 years and Cairo, with its 22 million inhabitants certainly has to offer an abundance of unique landmarks and tourist attractions as well (check out my guide to the best tourist attractions in Cairo).
 But there are very few comprehensive travel guides on the internet.

 That’s why I compiled a massive list of the best things to see in Egypt.
 This is not your standard list of pretty pictures of the pyramids.
 Instead, I made sure to ask all the local guides, guides who earn their livelihood by showing the great wonders of Egypt to international tourist, about their favorite landmarks in Egypt and ranked the various tourist attractions accordingly.

 Before your trip, you should also read my guide on what to wear in Egypt, as it’s not always as simple as you’d think it is!

 But let’s dive right in my Egypt travel guide!

 No trip to Egypt is complete without visiting the Pyramids of Giza.
 It truly is and will always remain THE must see in Egypt.
 While there are over 120 pyramids in the country of the Pharaohs, the ones around the Giza necropolis are the largest, (almost) the oldest and certainly the most perfect ones.
 There are many camel rides available around the Pyramids.
 Best come with a local guide who can show you around.

 You can even get inside the pyramids, but you will need an extra ticket.
 The climb inside the Pyramid of Kofu is somewhat claustrophobic, quite steep and it will be extremely hot inside.
 There isn’t much to see, except an empty coffin, but I still felt it totally worth the 300 EGP as there is some weird and quite massive spiritual weight to be felt in the innermost chamber.